securityMB/bentkowski.info/src/posts/2014/google-doodle-xss-actually-response.md

 ---
 title: "Google Doodle - XSS (actually response splitting)"
 date: "2014-07-17"
+description: "A story of unexpected response splitting in google.com"
 ---

 In this post, I'll show a HTTP response splitting vulnerability, which I've found in [Google Doodle](http://www.google.com/doodles/) website.